 Redmond, WA 98052

-We strongly encourage you to apply for a homestay as soon as possible once you are admitted to Shoreline.
-All three homestay organizations above have refund policies for students whose visas are denied.
-ABODE and American Homestay Network both offer a full application fee and deposit refunds to students who show their visa denial letter from a U.S. Embassy or Consulate.
-USA International, Inc., will refund the application fee and deposit, but charges a $25 transaction fee.
+We strongly encourage you to apply for on-campus housing or a homestay as soon as possible once you are admitted to Shoreline.
+All three homestay organizations offer a full application fee and deposit refunds to students who show their visa denial letter from a U.S. Embassy or Consulate.
 You are encouraged to contact the organizations directly if you have any questions.

 For non-homestay off-campus housing options, you can search online for available rentals: